lorenzodeveloper/CyberDindarolo/README.md

 Users can create a piggybank where they share with other users (who participate to the pb) all the things they bought together.

+Each user has a credit:
+- It increases when inserting a product in the piggy bank
+- it decreases when buying something

 ## Original requirements
 *TODO*